 Entities with significant influence over Northview include Starlight Group Property Holdings Inc. and its affiliates ("Starlight Group") and KingSett Capital Inc. and its affiliates ("KingSett").
-Starlight Group and KingSett are each controlled by a Trustee and had significant influence over Northview.
+Starlight Group and KingSett are each controlled by a Trustee and have significant influence over Northview.
 Additionally, an affiliate of Starlight Group, Starlight Investments CDN AM Group LP, provides management services to Northview.

-Transactions and commitments with these entities consist of:
+Transactions with these entities consisted of:

-- On November 2, 2020, Northview entered into a Management Agreement with Starlight Group, whereby Starlight Group provides management services to Northview, including the services of the Chief Executive Officer and Chief Financial Officer, in exchange for a management fee equal to 0.35% of gross asset value per annum, calculated and payable on a monthly basis included as "expenses" in the table below. - On November 2, 2020, Northview entered into a Property Management Agreement with an entity owned by Starlight Group and KingSett, whereby Northview provides property management services for certain properties located in Montréal and owned by the aforementioned entity, in exchange for an annual management fee equal to 3.50% of revenue less bad debt earned included as "other income" in the table below. - Under the initial public offering and in connection with the plan of arrangement, Class C Units were issued to Starlight Group and KingSett (refer to Note 3).
-An affiliate of Starlight Group acquired ownership and control over an aggregate of 9,623,806 Class C Units and KingSett acquired an aggregate of 6,415,870 Class C Units. - Northview holds commitments to provide for carried interest to Starlight Group if certain minimum return thresholds are met, as described in the final long form prospectus dated September 29, 2020.
-See Note 9 for further discussion. - Northview has entered into an investor rights agreement with, among others, KingSett, pursuant to which KingSett has the right to nominate one individual to the Board of Trustees so long as KingSett maintains a 5% or more interest in Northview's issued Units.
+- Northview paid an asset management fee equal to 0.35% of gross asset value per annum (calculated and payable on a monthly basis), included as "expenses" in the table below.
+This fee was incurred pursuant to a Management Agreement with Starlight Group entered into on November 2, 2020, whereby Starlight Group provides management services to Northview, including the services of the Chief Executive Officer and Chief Financial Officer. - Northview received a fee equal to 3.50% of revenue less bad debt earned on certain properties, included as "other income" in the table below.
+This fee was earned in exchange for providing property management services for certain properties located in Montreal and owned by an entity owned by Starlight Group and KingSett, pursuant to a property management agreement with an entity owned by Starlight Group and KingSett entered into on November 2, 2020.
+This agreement was terminated effective December 31, 2021. - Under the initial public offering and in connection with the plan of arrangement, Class C Units were issued to Starlight Group and KingSett (refer to Note 3).
+An affiliate of Starlight Group acquired ownership and control over an aggregate of 9,623,806 Class C Units and KingSett acquired an aggregate of 6,415,870 Class C Units.

+Additional commitments with these entities consist of:

+- Northview holds commitments to provide for carried interest to Starlight Group if certain minimum return thresholds are met, as described in the final long form prospectus dated September 29, 2020.
+See Note 9 for further discussion. - Northview is party to an investor rights agreement with, among others, KingSett, pursuant to which KingSett has the right to nominate one individual to the Board of Trustees so long as KingSett maintains a 5% or more interest in Northview's issued Units. - The Declaration of Trust grants Starlight Group, so long as it is the owner of Starlight Investment CDN AM Group LP, the right to nominate one individual to the Board of Trustees.

+b.
 Key management personnel

-The compensation of key management personnel consists of short-term employee benefits and is included within "Operating expenses" and "Administration" within the consolidated statement of net and comprehensive income depending on the function of the individual.
+The compensation of key management personnel consisted of short-term employee benefits and is included within "Operating expenses" and "Administration" within the consolidated statements of net and comprehensive (loss) income depending on the function of the individual.
 Key management personnel excludes the Chief Executive Officer and Chief Financial Officer as these services are provided by Starlight Group as discussed above.
-Compensation is reviewed annually by the independent Governance and Nominating Committee against a selected industry peer group to align the interests of key management personnel and Unitholders.